candebellavita/vkompth/MAXI_J1348-630/README.md

 ```

-To make the rms of the model roughly match that of the data reduce the parameter `dHext` by a factor of ~10; this will reduce the average rms in the model by the same factor:
+To make the rms of the model roughly match that of the data reduce the parameter `DHext` by a factor of ~10; this will reduce the average rms in the model by the same factor:

 ```
 XSPEC12>new 8 .05